 But whether you’re renting out private or commercial property, you’re still responsible for maintaining the building.

-If it’s anything like dealing with electrics or plumbing, it’s best to leave it to the professionals to it, and you'll probably want to hire a tradesperson.
+If it’s something to do with the electrics or plumbing, it’s best to leave it to the professionals to it, and you'll probably want to hire a tradesperson.
 Ultimately, you have a responsibility to ensure your tenants are living in a safe home.

 You also need to check the boiler once a year, along with any other items that need regular servicing.